Martha A. Hall collection, 1971–2011, undated

 Collection Scope and Content

-The Martha A. Hall papers document Hall’s practice as a book artist, and include postcards from shows, correspondence with Allison Cooke Brown, coauthor of Paper Passages, and multiple prototype books that illustrate her interest in form, texture and color.
-Also included are slides, artist’s statements, price lists, as well as a catalog published by Smith College for a traveling exhibit.
-There are photocopies of letters written by UNE students to Martha Hall and her family, which were produced in response to Martha’s work.
+The Martha A. Hall papers document Martha’s practice as a book artist, and include journals, notes, postcards from shows, email and postcards exchanged with Allison Cooke Brown (coauthor of Paper Passages) and multiple prototype books that show Martha’s interest in form, texture and color.
+Also included are slides of work, artist’s statements, promotional material and price lists, as well as a catalog published by Smith College for a traveling exhibit.
+There are some photocopies of letters written by UNE students to Martha Hall and her family, which were produced in response to Martha’s work.
 The collection also includes Martha’s obituary and a letterpress booklet created by Betsy Shepard for Martha’s memorial service in January 2004.
+Additionally, there is a box of books that were made by other artists.
+Many of these works were made at Haystack, but others are of unknown origin.

 Martha Hall was born on June 4, 1949, in Malden, Massachusetts, to Dwight and Gertrude Smith.
 She attended Deering High School in Portland, Maine, and then Smith College, graduating in 1971 with a degree in English.
 She was married in 1971 to Alan Hall, and they had two daughters, Gabrielle (1976) and Danielle (1978).
 From 1971 to 1975, Hall taught eighth grade English in South Portland, Maine.
 In 1972 she earned art education certification, and it was then that Hall began weaving.
 In 1973, Hall started teaching weaving, and in 1975 she traveled to Finland and Sweden to study weaving techniques.
 On her return, she taught Finnish weaving at Wittenburg University in Ohio.
 She established Martha Hall, Inc., a retail store selling yarn, books, spinning and weaving supplies, in 1979 and in 1983 the business was expanded to include a national mail-order catalog.